gcv/dotfiles/emacs/elpa/vterm-20200515.1412/README.md

 git clone https://github.com/akermu/emacs-libvterm.git
 ```

-In case you want to use the version of libvterm already installed on your
+By default, vterm will try to find if libvterm is installed.
+If it is not found,
-system, change `cmake ..` with `cmake -DUSE_SYSTEM_LIBVTERM=yes ..` in the
+emacs-libvterm will download the latest version available of libvterm (from
-following instructions.
-If `-DUSE_SYSTEM_LIBVTERM` is not explicitly set to
+[here](https://github.com/neovim/libvterm)), compile it, and use it.
+If you
-`yes` (or if it is set to `no`), emacs-libvterm will download the latest version
+always want to use the vendored version as opposed to the one on you system, set
-available of libvterm (from [here](https://github.com/neovim/libvterm)), compile
+`USE_SYSTEM_LIBVTERM` to `no`.
+To do this, change `cmake ..` with `cmake
-it, and use it.
+-DUSE_SYSTEM_LIBVTERM=no ..` in the following instructions.

 Build the module with: